 “Continuous performance management is possible, it works, and it can transform your company.
 We’re not talking about doing away with ratings, rather we are talking about building a new, ongoing process for goal setting, coaching, evaluation, and feedback.”

 Very few software solutions integrate all of the HR Technology tools that companies need to develop and advance their employees by checking-in continually throughout the year.
 Look for continuous employee performance management solutions that incorporate objective (OKR) setting and management, weekly feedback surveys, 1-on-1 meetings, and quarterly reviews.

 Continuous performance management software will make it easier for managers and employees to collaboratively map out career trajectories, and to provide the coaching and mentoring that people need to become their best selves.

-People analytics will no longer be a nice-to-have part of the HR performance management toolkit.
-It will be an indispensable aspect of running a business.
+People analytics will no longer be a nice-to-have, it will be an indispensable aspect of running a business.

-As companies can collect data on turnover, performance rating, team interaction, wellbeing, and employee feedback, managers can make more informed decisions and improve the employee experience.
+As companies can collect more and better data on turnover, team interaction, wellbeing, and employee feedback, managers can make more informed decisions and improve the overall employee experience.